-Audrey spent her childhood on her family’s farm and ranch in Central California, growing grapes and hay while raising cattle and horses.
-Her father was a Vietnam veteran and her mother was a leader in their church parish.
-Audrey learned to work hard and efficiently before and after school to accomplish all that needed to be done to keep the family business running smoothly through both prosperous and hard times.
-She developed a strong respect for land and natural resources, which she has carried with her throughout her education and career endeavors.
+Audrey spent her childhood on her family’s farm and ranch in Central California.
+They grew hay and wine grape and raised beef cattle and draft horses.
+Her father was a Vietnam veteran and her mother was a leader in their church.
+Growing up this way instilled in Audrey a strong work ethic and a respect for land and natural resources, which she has carried with her throughout her education and career.

 Audrey taught agriculture at California State University, Chico for almost six years.
 She became well-known for her ability to inspire and engage students through her enthusiastic and pragmatic approach to delivering curriculum.
 She spent a year as a volunteer working with rural youth on agriculture projects in El Salvador, and another year working for a nonprofit doing agricultural education work in West Africa while living in Ghana.

-Audrey recently stepped down as the president of the board of Cristosal, an internationally renowned human rights organization based in Central America.
+Audrey serves on the board of directors for Cristosal, an internationally renowned human rights organization based in Central America.
 She also serves on the mission committee at Bidwell Presbyterian Church in Chico, and coordinated a city-wide service day called “Serve Chico.”
-On the first day of the Oroville Dam spillway disaster, thousands of people were pouring into Chico, and shelters were being put up around town.
-Audrey rushed to help the effort at her own church and assisted in implementing a system for collecting resources and getting them to the shelters that needed them.

-Audrey has a deeply-rooted devotion to service and is passionate about our environment and community.
+Audrey has a deeply-rooted devotion to service and is passionate about our community and world.
 Her work ethic, and professional training enable her to learn quickly, communicate effectively, and to inspire others to action.
 Audrey’s experience working with people of all backgrounds while inspiring change through action and teaching will help her to represent the North State effectively.